-PLEASE NOTE: This tour combines our previous SEOUL Plus and Best of JAPAN itineraries into one seamless trip.
-If you’ve ever wanted to explore both countries in a single, well-paced trip—without the stress of coordinating the logistics yourself—this is the tour for you!
+PLEASE NOTE: This tour combines our previous SEOUL Plus and Best of JAPAN itineraries into one seamless package.
+If you’ve want to explore both countries in a single, well-paced trip—without the stress of coordinating the logistics yourself—this is the tour for you!

-This tour is designated as a TravelMaven Walking Tour.
+JAPAN & KOREA is designated as a Walking Tour.
 For a typical day, guests should be able to handle 10,000 steps, ten or more flights of stairs, and lots of ups and downs on uneven terrain.
 The good news is: we won’t be in a race, so the pace will be relaxed!

-This tour includes both Korea and Japan, beginning in Seoul on Sun Oct 18.
-We’ll spend 7 nights in Seoul, followed by 6 nights in Kyoto, and ending with 4 nights in Tokyo.
-This Land Package also includes the flight from Korea to Japan.
+This tour begins in Seoul on Sun Oct 18.
+After 7 nights in Seoul, we will spend 6 nights in Kyoto, ending with 4 nights in Tokyo.
+This Land Package does not include a trans-Pacific flight from Canada, but does include the regional flight from Korea to Japan.
+As with all our tours, we try to keep hotel changes to a minimum—with just two on this trip—so you can spend less time repacking and more time enjoying the experience.

 We begin in Seoul, one of Asia’s most exciting mega-cities.
 It’s a place where centuries-old palaces sit just blocks from futuristic malls, and where traditional tea houses coexist with K-pop cafes and cat lounges.
 We'll visit royal landmarks, stroll through hanok villages, and take in sweeping views from the top of Korea’s tallest tower.
 There’s also a full-day trip to Seoraksan National Park, Korea’s most famous mountain destination.